go-aah/docs/getting-started-with-systemd.md

 ## Steps to Configure and Enable

-  * **Step 1:** create a service file at `/etc/systemd/system/aahwebsite.service` with above reference for your application.
+  * **Step 1:** create/place a service file at `/etc/systemd/system/aahwebsite.service` with above reference for your application.
   * **Step 2:** we are gonna reload it `sudo systemctl daemon-reload`.
   * **Step 3:** to enable `aahwebsite.service` file; execute `sudo systemctl enable aahwebsite.service`.
   * **Step 4:** congrats, you have successfully created service file.